HunorMarton/svg-tutorial/src/content/svg/bear.md

 ---
+day: 16
-title: "Day 16: How to Draw a Bear with SVG"
+title: How to Draw a Bear with SVG
 component: Bear
 description: In this example we draw a Bear with SVG and practice all that we have learned so far.
-image: bear
+id: bear
 previous:
   title: Ribbon
   link: ribbon